 When I was going from Dushanbe to Samarkand in Uzbekistan, I used a shared taxi.
 I also used a shared taxi when I came back from Tashkent to Dushanbe.
 This is a transport system in the entire Central Asian region including Afghanistan. you have to just find a shared taxi and sit in there and start the journey.

 The Pamir Mountains of Tajikistan

-Most hikers and trekkers visit Tajikistan for a lifetime journey to Pamir Mountains. but I visited the countryside of Tajikistan and capital Dushanbe.
+Most hikers and trekkers visit Tajikistan for a lifetime journey to the Pamir Mountains. but I visited the countryside of Tajikistan and the capital Dushanbe.
 It depends on how many days you have to explore Tajikistan.
-If you have 3 to 5 days then you can visit Dushanbe and some near by areas.
+If you have 3 to 5 days then you can visit Dushanbe and some nearby areas.

 If you have 10 days then you can also visit the Pamir mountains.
 Travel guides to Tajikistan’s Pamir mountains are available on Google and you will find all the information about it.

 I visited many places in Dushanbe city with my hosts Dushanbe.
 Since I visited Tajikistan in July, it was very hot weather but still, we found many good places to explore.
 They have many water theme parks during summer.
 We visited a few water parks and I was amazed to see the local people. they were so welcoming and friendly to me. some girls even took pictures with me.
 Tajikistan is a secular country where women have full freedoms.